 This course is part of the Compass Lectures Series where veteran teachers are filmed as they teach in an actual classroom.
 This product includes streaming access to the videos filmed live in Nashville.
 Assignments for local students are explained on the videos and in the course steps.
 However, parents are solely responsible for assigning and grading this work.

-- Introduction to the Classics – Os Guiness and Louis Cowan
+- Invitation to the Classics – Os Guinness and Louise Cowan

 - The Odyssey – Richard Lattimore Translation

 - Augustine’s Confessions – Translated by Thomas Williams (2019)